Neutrino spin oscillations near a black hole: Conclusion

 To have a good resolution of $P_{\mathrm{LL}}$ in the $(\theta_{\mathrm{obs}}, \phi_{\mathrm{obs}})$ plane, we need a large number of neutrinos.
 We consider more than $2$ million neutrinos in each case of BH spin.

-From the Figs.~\ref{fig:f1a_toroid} and \ref{fig:f1b_toroid}, we clearly see that there are non-zero probabilities that neutrino spin flip happens in the presence of toroidal magnetic field.
+From the Figs.~\ref{fig:f1a_toroid} and \ref{fig:f1b_toroid}, we clearly see that there are non-zero probabilities that neutrino spin-flip happens in the presence of toroidal magnetic field.
 This is irrespective of the BH spin.
 This result is in contrast to Refs.~\cite{Dvo23c,Dvo23d,Dvo23a,Dvo23b,Deka:2023ljj}.
 The reasons for the differences in results are explained in Sec.~\ref{sec:NUMERICAL}.

 The obtained results can be used in the neutrino tomography of magnetic fields in the vicinity of BHs.
 Scattered neutrinos, emitted, e.g., in a supernova explosion, can be observed by the existing or future neutrino telescopes (see, e.g., Ref.~\cite{Abu22}).